pwaring/backup-scripts/README.md

  * 7 backups are kept, all others are deleted (this is configurable).
  * Backup retention is based on the number of backups, not the number of days.

+## restic

+[restic](https://restic.net/) is an open source backup system written in Go.
+It is under active development and supports a wide range of backup sources.
+It supports deduplication and encryption.

+The latest version of restic is available as a Snap, or it can be built easily from source if you have a recent Go compiler.

+## Borg

+[Borg](https://www.borgbackup.org/) has been around for a long time (and is a fork of a previous project, Attic).
+It supports deduplication and encryption.

 ## Pre-backups

 The `all.sh` wrapper script will check for a file called `pre-backup.sh` and